marerem/co-registration_Coronary_Arteries/README.md

 ├── run_raw.py/ - main run file for co-registration, as input required 4 pathes of data (exmaple in data/ folder).
 ├── rigid_co.py/ - file containing all functions needed for co-registration.
 ├── GUI_up_v.py/ - GUI for selecting checkpoint and angle.
-├── pre_post_flow.ipynb/ - it's .ipynb where you can run co-registration using Jupyter Notebook ├── requirements.txt
+├── pre_post_flow.ipynb/ - it's ipynb file where you can run co-registration using Jupyter Notebook ├── requirements.txt
 ├── environment.yml
 ├── README.md